Wang Ying (Water Margin): Marrying Hu Sanniang

-The outlaws eventually overrun the Zhu Family Manor thanks to the infiltration by Sun Li and free all the captured chieftains, including Wang Ying.
+The outlaws eventually overrun the Zhu Family Manor thanks to the infiltration by Sun Li and frees all the captured chieftains, including Wang Ying.
 Back at Liangshan, Song Jiang convinces Hu Sanniang, who has become the god daughter of Song's father while under the old man's care, to join the stronghold.
 He also arranges for her to marry Wang in fulfilment of his promise to find him a wife.

 Campaigns and death

 Wang Ying is appointed as one of the leaders of Liangshan's cavalry after the 108 Stars of Destiny came together in what is called the Grand Assembly.
 He participates in the campaigns against the Liao invaders and rebel forces in Song territory following amnesty from Emperor Huizong for Liangshan.

 In the battle of Muzhou (睦州; in present-day Hangzhou, Zhejiang) in the campaign against Fang La, Wang Ying encounters the enemy general Zheng Biao.
 Disorientated by Zheng's magic, Wang is speared to death by the sorcerer.
 Hu Sanniang is eager to avenge her husband but is also killed by Zheng.